 - What is a 100 amp MCB used for?

-A 100 amp MCB (Miniature Circuit Breaker) is used to protect a circuit from overloads and short circuits.
-It is rated for 100 amps of current.
+A 100 amp MCB (Miniature Circuit Breaker) is used to protect a circuit from overloading and short circuits.

 - How many volts is a 100 amp service?

-A 100 amp service can be either 120 volts or 240 volts.
-The voltage is based on the type of electrical service in your area.
+A 100 amp service can be 120 volts or 240 volts. voltage value based on the area

 - How many circuits does a 100a panel have?